Computing Equilibria in Stochastic Nonconvex and Non-monotone Games via Gradient-Response Schemes: Applications and numerics

-The map $F$ associated with $\mathscr{G}^{con}$ may be potentially non-monotone, complicating the computation of NE.
-Yet when such a game satisfies the strict copositivity condition, NE can be efficiently computed via the \textbf{ZAMGR} scheme.
+The concatenation map $F$ associated with \eqref{G-con} may be potentially non-monotone, complicating the computation of NE.
+Yet when such a game satisfies the strict copositivity condition, NE can be efficiently computed via the \textbf{SAMGR} scheme.